ItzCornflakez/mastermind-game/README.md

-# python-mastermind
+# mastermind-game
-A simple hobby python project recreating the board game mastermind.
+A simple hobby project recreating the board game mastermind.